gentics/mesh-go-example/BLOG.md

 ```

 ### Note on using GJSON
-The Go programming language is a strong and static typed language, working with a struct for every object to unmarshal from JSON is usally the way to go.
-But for small applications which come in contact with a relativly high count of different data structures from a backend API like this, it is often more convenient and without disadvantage to treat our APIs responses as nested JSON map with arbitrary depth.
-The [GJSON](https://github.com/tidwall/gjson) library provides a very fast way of indexing JSON and is used in our functions and templates to parse Mesh node objects.
+The Go programming language is a strong and statically typed language.
+Working with a struct for every object to unmarshal from JSON is usally the way to go.
+For small applications with disparate data structures delivered from a backend API like Gentics Mesh, it is often more convenient to treat the API responses as a nested JSON map with arbitrary depth.
+Thus the [GJSON](https://github.com/tidwall/gjson) library provides a very fast way of indexing JSON and is used in our functions and templates to parse Gentics Mesh node objects.